temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 ### Unversioned Workers

-Unversioned Workers refer to Workers operating on a Task Queue before versioning capabilities were added to that Task Queue.
-They don't have any specific version or Build IDs associated with them, hence they're in the _compatible set zero_, or unversioned state.
+Unversioned Workers refer to Workers that have not opted into the Worker Versioning feature in their configuration.
+They will only receive tasks from Task Queues which do not have any version sets defined on them, or which have open workflows that began executing before versions were added to the queue.